Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.4.3.g) Changing the chest and trapped chest textures to their Christmas variants
 - A.4.3.h) Changing the default Player skin or cape texture.
 - A.4.3.i) Clarification: You must not modify the textures of the health bar, hunger bar, or XP bar whatsoever.
-- A.4.3.j) Clarification: Better grass/lower grass on the sides of blocks must not be used, whether accomplished through Optifine or a resource pack (this includes podzol, nylium, and similar blocks).
+- A.4.3.j) Clarification: Better grass/lower grass on the sides of blocks must not be used, whether accomplished through OptiFine or a resource pack (this includes podzol, nylium, and similar blocks).
 - A.4.3.k) Changing the vignette to a fully transparent texture.
 A.4.4) <A.4.4> Any resource packs not outlined by A.4.1-A.4.3 are banned.\
 #entangled[Entangled Rule(s):]\
 #entangled[A.4.4 is nullified by: ] #entangledRule("CE20.1.2.a")\
 A.4.5) If any non-vanilla resource pack that modifies vanilla resources is used at any point during a run, a download link to that exact resource pack must be provided in the submission.
 This does not apply to resource packs that exclusively replace mod assets (e.g. SeedQueue resource packs).\
 A.4.6) Resource packs which replace mod assets that are not meant to replace vanilla ones may be used.\
 This includes but is not limited to:
 - A.4.6.a) SeedQueue lock images